 Cantú Queer Center Professional Staff

-In the past: I traveled around the world performing modern dance, choreographed many dance works, and received my M.F.A. in Modern Dance Performance from Ohio State University.
-I also worked as the Asian American Student Services Coordinator at OSU.
+In the past: They traveled around the world performing modern dance, choreographing dance works, and received an MFA in Modern Dance Performance from the Ohio State University.
+They also worked as the Asian American Student Services Coordinator at Ohio State University.

-What I like: I am always excited to meet new folks, see new obscure things, try new adventures, eat, chat, dance, garden, hike and, last but not least, take naps in the sun!
-But, of course, much of my time is spent here, at the center, organizing or leading: events, the work staff, the web site, the computers, books, the DIY crafts, etc. I also spend considerable time talking and working with students on educational, political, and organizational aspects within the GLBTIAQQ (gay, lesbian, bisexual, transgender, intersex, ally, questioning, and queer) communities here at UCSC.
+What they like: They are always excited to meet new folks, see new things, try new adventures, eat, chat, dance, garden, hike, and last but not least, take naps in the sun!
+But, of course, much of their time is spent here, at UCSC, advising, teaching, organizing or leading students in building an inclusive community.
+They also spend considerable time working with students on educational, political, and organizational aspects within the LGBTQIA+ (lesbian, gay, bisexual, transgender, intersex, asexual plus) communities and working on ways to create spaces for healing from gendered violence here at UCSC.

-Hopefully, you'll drop by the center, meet me, and join in the multiple efforts here at the center!
+Hopefully, you'll drop-a-line and meet-up with me, and join in the multiple efforts here at the Resource Centers!